commitd/invest-server/documentation/docs/dev.setup_dev_env.md

 Once imported, you can run the project from the IDE by running the `invest-server-app` project, specifically the `io.committed.invest.server.app.Invest` main class.

-This should run sucessfully, but it'll be a empty server.
+This should run successfully, but it'll be a empty server.
 In fact it'll contain virtually no functionality, as the `invest-server-app` does not contain any of the plugins by default.
 With Eclipse you can add the additional plugins projects by:

 * Stopping the application (if running)
 * Goto Debug Configurations (or Run Configuration equivalently) located under the Run menu (or as a drop down on the Debug/Run buttons on the toolbar).